ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 Chart 1a: Annual energy consumption and year-on-year percentage reduction of energy consumption

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000015_0bee0911f6c71fd6d54043fa40df2df35394c4127007948158596a8d11bdb286.png)
+**Description**: The chart displays the annual energy consumption in kilowatt-hours (kWh) from 2017 to 2020, showing a decreasing trend represented by a dotted blue line, with values of 321,804 kWh in 2017, 315,588 kWh in 2018, 308,075 kWh in 2019, and 290,018 kWh in 2020, alongside percentage decreases between consecutive years, starting at -1.93% between 2017 and 2018, -2.38% between 2018 and 2019, and -5.86% between 2019 and 2020, demonstrated by dark purple vertical bars indicating the consumption for each year.

 **Description**: The bar chart depicts the annual energy consumption in kWh from 2017 to 2020, showing a decreasing trend over the years; in 2017, the consumption was 321,804 kWh, which decreased to 315,588 kWh in 2018, 308,075 kWh in 2019, and finally 290,018 kWh in 2020, also detailing the percentage of change year over year represented by negative percentages that go from -1.93% to -5.86% from the first to the last year.